jbhopkins/bioxtasraw/docs/source/install/mac_troubleshooting.rst

     the case, go through the process of creating a new shortcut, and make sure you change the line in the script mentioned in that section.

+*   Because of some weirdness with the anaconda/miniconda framework pythonw, it can't run EMAN2.
+Every other variant I've tried (enthought and homebrew) have been fine.